KScott6/GRAIN_Pipeline/genome_retrieval/README.md

 You will also need to provide a path to the output folder you want to create and download to - this output folder is created automatically.

-Here is an example command where I provide the NEW_ONLY.tsv output from my first command, and point the output to a folder I want to make in the bulk genome annotation folder.
+Here is an example command where I provide the NEW_ONLY.tsv (metadata) output from my first command, and point the output to a folder I want to make in the bulk genome annotation folder.
 Make sure to provide your NCBI API key.

 ```bash
 source activate /project/arsef/environments/ncbi_datasets # activate ncbi_datasets environment if it's not already activated